 Although the extent of suitable nesting habitat extended >10 mi beyond the 3-mi study area buffer on some of the major tributaries of the Susitna River, it was not logistically feasible to follow the entire length of tributary streams as was proposed in the Study Plan (RSP Section 10.15.4.2.2).
-For tributaries that had suitable habitat well beyond the 3-mi study area buffer, a survey end point was established at 10 mi beyond the buffer.
+For tributaries that had suitable habitat well beyond the 3-mi study area buffer, a survey end point was established in 2013 at 10 mi beyond the buffer.
 That distance was based on the linear home range of Harlequin Ducks during the pre-nesting and brood-rearing periods (Robertson and Goudie 1999).
-Calculation of linear densities of Harlequin Ducks along breeding streams was not feasible in 2013 because of differences in the upstream extent covered among different surveys.
-Additional GIS analysis in the next study season should permit calculation of linear densities.
-However, the same logistical constraints will persist during the next study season.
-Because the surveys flown in 2013 extended beyond the outer boundary of the study area by a distance equal to the reported linear home range of Harlequin Ducks, the variance is consistent with study objectives.
+Calculation of linear densities of Harlequin Ducks along breeding streams was not feasible in 2013 because of differences in the upstream extent covered among different surveys, but linear densities were calculated in 2014.
+Because the surveys flown in 2013 and 2014 extended beyond the outer boundary of the study area by a distance equal to the reported linear home range of Harlequin Ducks (or exceeding the linear home range on some rivers due to the elimination of the Chulitna Corridor in 2014) the variance is consistent with study objectives.